-For secondary education, to facilitate transfer to a four-year college as a junior, students planning to become middle school or high school history teachers are encouraged to complete both the Secondary Education specialization and a specialization in the subjects they plan to teach.
+For secondary education, to facilitate transfer to a four-year college as a junior, students planning to become middle school or high school history teachers are encouraged to complete programs in both Secondary Education and in the subject(s) they plan to teach.
 Consult your advisor every semester when selecting courses.

-ASSOCIATE OF ARTS with specialization in HISTORY
+ASSOCIATE OF ARTS HISTORY

-Number and Title Credite
+Number and Title Credits

-Students should refer to the Graduation on
+Students should refer to the Graduation n

 Requirements on pages 30-38 36-42

-Three hours of Humanities and three hours of Social Science will be fulfilled by taking Core Courses.
+Six hours of Humanities, six hours of Social Science, three hours of Government, and six hours of Comparative Cultural Awareness will be fulfilled by taking Core Courses.

 Number and Title Credits

 HIST 1110-Western Civilization I 3

-HIST 1120-Western Civilization II 3
+HIST 1120-Western Civilization II.
+3

-HIST 1210-United States History I 3
+HIST 1210-United States History I. 3

-HIST 1221-United States From 186 55 3
+HIST 1221-United States From 186.
+5 3

-SOSC 2395-Seminar in Social Scien ice
+SOSC 2395-Seminar in Social Science ce

 Research (Capstone Course) or other er

-Capstone Course (in consultation w r ith
+Capstone Course (in consultation w ith

 advisor) 3

-THE COLUMN TWO IS NOT